-In studies where responses are coded numerically, ‘Strongly agree’ would be defined as 1 or 5, respectively increasing or decreasing for each response, e.g. in the above example, 5, 4, 3, 2 and 1.
+In studies where answer options are coded numerically, ‘Strongly agree’ would be rated 1 or 5, respectively increasing or decreasing for each response, e.g. in the above example, 5, 4, 3, 2 and 1.

-But as well as judging positive and negative statements, likert scales can judge frequency, quality, or feelings of importance towards a specific variable.
-For example, you could use a likert scale to understand how customers view certain product features, or what product upgrades they would most like to see next based on a range of options.
+As well as judging positive and negative statements, a likert scale survey question can judge frequency, quality, or feelings of importance.
+You could use a likert scale to understand how customers view product features, or what product upgrades they’d most like to see next.

-With this in mind it can be a very versatile scale to use when gathering quantitative data.
-The granularity it provides over simple yes or no responses means that you can uncover degrees of opinion that give you a more accurate and representative understanding of the feedback you receive.
+The granularity it provides over simple yes or no responses means you can uncover degrees of opinion, giving an accurate and representative understanding of feedback.

-Likert scales have several benefits, especially if you want to align data to a specific scale (as is often done in quantitative surveys).
-Here are just a few of those benefits:
+Likert scale options have several benefits, especially if you want to align data to a specific scale.
+Here’s a few benefits:

 1. They’re easy to understand

-Likert scales are super easy to understand and complete as responders simply need to rank their preference based on the point scale you choose.
+A likert scale is easy to understand as responders simply rank their preference based on the point likert scale you choose.

-For example, depending on whether they strongly agree or strongly disagree with a statement, they just mark or select their response.
+For example, depending on whether they strongly agree or strongly disagree, they just select their response.
 This is sometimes referred to as a symmetric agree disagree scale.

-Likert scales are also easy to analyze based on the responses given as they can be collated numerically and filtered based on responses to questions.
+A likert scale is also easy to analyze based on the responses given using a rating scale, as they can be collated numerically and filtered based on responses.

 2. Ideal for single topic surveys

-Likert scales are ideal for surveys that deal with a single topic as the data obtained can be easily analyzed to judge sentiment or feelings towards particular things.
+A likert scale question is ideal for single topic surveys, as the data can be easily analyzed to judge sentiment or feelings towards particular things.

-At the same time, you can use likert scales to quickly assess how customers feel about specific parts of your customer service, product or brand, and then follow-up with a more detailed study.
+You can use likert scales to judge customers’ feelings about specific parts of your service, product or brand, then follow-up with a more detailed study.

-You can implement them as part of a standard questionnaire to provide a bit of variety, or you can implement site intercepts on specific pages to get quick feedback.
-For example, you could have a likert scale questionnaire pop up after a webinar concludes.
-This way, you get immediate feedback on content and ideas on what to improve.
+You can implement them in a standard questionnaire, or use site intercepts on specific pages.
+You could have a likert scale questionnaire pop up after a webinar to get feedback on content and ideas.

 4. They don’t force specific responses

-A likert scale is perhaps most effective when you’re trying to assess sentiments towards your business, brand, product or service.
+A likert scale is effective when trying to assess sentiments towards your business, brand, product or service.

-Likert scale responses can be used to judge sentiment, along with the reasons for the sentiment.
-For example, you could collate the data in a statistical analysis platform and filter the responses to see what percentage of customers are satisfied with your business, brand, product or service, versus those that are not.
+Likert scale responses can judge sentiment, along with reasons for the sentiment.
+For example, you could collate data in a statistical analysis platform, filtering responses to see what percentage of customers are satisfied, versus those that aren’t.

-You could go a step further and break the percentages down, e.g. those who are highly satisfied versus those who are just satisfied.
+You could go a step further and break the percentages down, e.g. those who are highly satisfied versus those who’re just satisfied.
 How can you convert those customers into true evangelists?
-Again, another area of opportunity for organizations to capitalize on.

-However, it’s important you only use a likert scale questionnaire when asking about a singular topic, otherwise you risk confusing your respondents and damaging the legitimacy of your study.
+It’s important you only use a likert scale questionnaire when asking about a singular topic, otherwise you risk confusing respondents and damaging the legitimacy of your study.

 6. They keep respondents happy

-One of the pitfalls with conventional survey design is that in a bid to design surveys quickly, researchers use overly broad questions that are limited to yes or no answers.
+One of the pitfalls with conventional survey design is that researchers can use overly broad questions, limited to yes or no answers.
 These sorts of questions can frustrate respondents (as they give them no real way to provide context or accurate answers), leading to them rushing through surveys, affecting the quality of your data.

 What are the limitations of likert scales?

-While likert scaling is a highly effective way to measure opinions and sentiments, they do have some limitations depending how you create them.
-Here are a few:
+While likert scaling is highly effective at measuring opinions and sentiments, it does have some limitations:

 1. Response choices limit real understanding

-While likert scales can help you determine sentiment, they aren’t as effective at helping you understand why people feel a certain way.
+While likert scales help determine sentiment, they aren’t as effective helping understand why people feel a certain way.
 There’s also no interpretation of the sentiment between each choice, whether positive or negative.

-For example, a respondent might ‘slightly agree’ with a statement, but the question is: why?
-What made them feel that way and what influences their responses?
+For example, a respondent might ‘slightly agree’ with a statement, but why?
+What made them feel that way, what influences their responses?
 This kind of granularity can only be achieved with qualitative methods.

 With this in mind, to increase the accuracy of your survey data, it’s worth running any likert-based questionnaires in conjunction with qualitative research methods.